2.2. String Literals

 Or use r-string:

 Both will generate the same output, so you can choose either one.
-In my opinion r-strings are less error prone and I use them each time when I have to deal with paths and regular expressions.
+In my opinion r-strings are less error prone and I use them each time when I have to deal with paths.

 Format string: